-The population in Farah has been adversely affected by both the country’s ongoing conflict and a spike of severe droughts in recent years.
-Relief International is providing primary healthcare in this area through 69 health centers and Farah Provincial Hospital.
+One of our doctors has worked with MRCA/Relief International since 2004.
+He oversees our work in a province where the population has been adversely affected by both the country’s ongoing conflict and a spike of severe droughts in recent years.
+Relief International is providing primary healthcare in this area through 69 health centers and through a a hospital.

-“A lot of the patients we see at the health centers have maternal health concerns,” Dr. Hekmat explains.
+“A lot of the patients we see at the health centers have maternal health concerns,” our Doctor explains.
 “But we also vaccinate children and treat infections, malnutrition, and mental illness, which often relates to violence and the conflict.”

 Community Midwife Training Program

-In a quieter wing away from the immediate urgency of the emergency ward, training rooms house a project that’s very close to Dr. Hekmat’s heart.
+In a quieter wing away from the immediate urgency of the emergency ward, training rooms house a project that’s very close to our doctor’s heart.

-“The year after I graduated from Kabul Medical University in 2003, I started work with Relief International’s affiliate organization MRCA in Logar province, a couple of hours drive from Kabul.
-I was shocked at how few midwives there were across the entire province,” shares Dr. Hekmat.
+“The year after I graduated from Kabul Medical University, I started work with Relief International’s affiliate organization MRCA, a couple of hours drive from Kabul.
+I was shocked at how few midwives there were across the entire province,” he shares.
 “So many mothers were suffering from complications relating to pregnancy and childbirth, and there were just three midwives in the entire province of nearly 400,000 people.”

 “Two years later, we started a midwifery school and I was in charge of the training program.
 We made announcements across the province for families to enroll their daughters in the training, but nobody responded.
 We had to work hard with conservative communities and leaders to show the benefit of this training and to seek their approval to enroll women.”

-Now, Dr. Hekmat has set up a new Community Midwife Training program in Farah.
+Now, our doctor has set up a new Community Midwife Training program.
 The program accepts 24 female high school graduates that are 18 years and older and trains them over a 26-month period.
 The program prioritizes securing students from remote areas where there is low coverage of midwives or none at all.
 Unfortunately, these are often the areas with no schools for girls, and thus no prospective midwifery students.
-“In those cases, we work with families and communities to seek their approval for girls to work in these neighbouring areas after their graduation,” Dr. Hekmat explains.
+“In those cases, we work with families and communities to seek their approval for girls to work in these neighbouring areas after their graduation,” he explains.

 From Trainees to Graduates